What Is Key West Known For Pin 1

 2. The meeting point of the Atlantic Ocean and the Gulf of Mexico.
 Key West’s diverse and unique ecosystems are a result of the convergence of two major bodies of water.
 You get to explore the deep Atlantic Ocean with the warm Gulf Stream current to the south, and the shallow flats of the Gulf of Mexico to the west.

 3. Duval Street.
-Key West’s main avenue is one of the most famous pub crawls in the U.S. Countless bars, shops, and restaurants line the mile-long Duval Street and invite you for a stop.
+Key West’s main avenue offers one of the most famous pub crawls in the U.S. Countless bars, shops, and restaurants line the mile-long Duval Street and invite you for a stop.
 The most popular locales are Sloppy Joe’s, where Hemingway loved to spend his time, the original Jimmy Buffet’s Margaritaville Cafe, and the quirky The Flying Monkeys Bar.

 4. The Conch Republic.
 On April 23, 1982, Key West declared secession from the U.S.A.
 The symbolic act was a protest against the Border Patrol checkpoint at the entrance of US 1 in search of illegal immigrants and drugs.
 The checkpoint was a major inconvenience for tourists coming to the island and caused gigantic traffic jams.
 Although the secession was symbolic, the Conch Republic Independence Celebration in April is one hell of a party you mustn’t miss.